Junazidomi/Data-Science/Data-Science-prediction-projects/Diamond Prediction/README.md

 ## Business Understanding
 ### Background
 ### Purpose

+This project focuses on building a machine learning model to predict diamond prices based on diamond charateristics and quality, with goal of generating accurate and reliable price estimates based on optimal metric evaluation.

 ## Data Understandings

 This dataset contains information about various type of diamonds, which have a number of features to describe the characteristics of each diamond related to the prediction process in the dataset.
 The following is an explanation of each contained in this dataset.
 [Link](https://www.kaggle.com/datasets/shivam2503/diamonds/data)